Schenn/Canvas-Engine/README.md

 run bower install to install the dependencies. run grunt compile to compile out the dependencies and primary files.

-To run the project,
-include a src link to cengine.min.js, then plugins.min.js

 To add a bower library, run grunt installLibrary libraryName.
 This will recompile the dependencies file after installing the new library.

+To connect the cengine script to the project,

+script src='path/to/js/lib.min.js'
+script src='path/to/js/cengine.min.js'

 To Use: